Penguinmaster2001/keyboard_command/README.md

 If you have tips or suggestions please tell me, and if you modify the script, please upload it to this repository if possible, idk how github works

+NOTE: in order for the script to work, I think open-razer and polychromatic have to be installed